Santa Fe's De Vargas Center

-Santa Fe's first shopping mall was also The City Different's first fully-enclosed -and regional-sized- retail complex.
+Santa Fe's first mall-type shopping center was also the first fully-enclosed -and regional-sized- retail complex in The City Different

 Graphic from Nash Hancock & Company